 Confidential Information means the existence and terms of this Agreement and all information disclosed by one Party to the other Party in connection with this Agreement, relating to its business and affairs, know-how, ideas, concepts, Intellectual Property Rights, technology and processes, business or marketing information, financial affairs, arrangements or agreements with third parties (in each case, whether in oral, visual or any other form) save to the extent that such information: (i) is already in the public domain at the time of disclosure; or (ii) enters the public domain other than by breach of any obligation of confidentiality;

-Deliverable(s) means any materials created by Company for the Customer pursuant to the Agreement, including any specific deliverables requested by the Customer (including any set out in the Key Terms), but excluding any of Company’s Background IPRs;
+Deliverable(s) means any materials created by Company for you pursuant to the Agreement, including any specific deliverables requested by you (including any set out in the Key Terms), but excluding any of Company’s Background IPRs;

-Documentation means any tickets, admission documents or other documentation required by the Customer to enable the Customer and the Guests to fully benefit from the Services;
+Documentation means any guest registrations, admission documents or other documentation required by you to enable you and the Guests to fully benefit from the Services;

-Force Majeure Event means all events beyond the control of the affected Party including war, hostilities, invasion, riot, civil commotion, epidemic, strikes, government control, royal bereavement, lock-outs, fire, flood, storm or other natural catastrophe, or any threat of the aforementioned, or any failure or delay caused by a sub-contractor or other third party supplier;
+Force Majeure Event means all events beyond the control of the affected Party including but not limited to war, hostilities, invasion, terrorist activities, riot, civil commotion, epidemic, pandemic, strikes, government control, royal bereavement, lock-outs, fire, flood, storm or other natural catastrophe, or any threat of the aforementioned, or any failure or delay caused by a sub-contractor or other third party supplier;

-Guests means the guests listed in the Key Terms and/or such other guests as are invited to the Event by the Customer in accordance with the terms of this Agreement;
+Guests means the guests listed in the Key Terms and/or such other guests as are invited to the Event by you in accordance with the terms of this Agreement;

 Intellectual Property Rights means any current and future intellectual property rights, including: (a) copyrights, trademarks, trade names, domain names, rights in logos and get-up, inventions, confidential information, trade secrets and know-how including commercial know-how, design rights, patents, rights in databases, privacy rights; (b) all intangible rights and privileges of a nature similar, analogous or allied to any rights listed in (a); and (c) in every case in any part of the world and whether or not registered, including in relation to any of rights listed in (a) and (b): (i) all granted registrations and all applications for registration; (ii) all renewals, reversions or extensions; (iii) the right to sue for damages for past infringement; and (iv) all forms of protection of a similar nature which may subsist anywhere in the world;

-Key Terms means the booking form setting out the key commercial terms relating to the booking which include the following details:
+Key Terms means the booking form either provided to you in hard copy or as found online for bookings made via our website each setting out the key commercial terms relating to the booking which include the following details:

 - Booking name and reference;